mikhaelamartin/Bank-Churn/README.md

 ### Project Objectives:
 1. Identify key patterns and factors that determine attrition rate.

-2. Build a model that predicts whether a customer is going to churn using given dataset.
+2. Build a model that predicts user churn probability using given dataset.

 ### Dataset
 We will be using a [credit card service company](https://www.kaggle.com/sakshigoyal7/credit-card-customers) dataset from Kaggle.